 \subsection{Birthday problem}

 In this subsection, we consider the well-known birthday problem.
-It can be equivalently described as follows.
-Fix $k\ge 2$, put $n$ balls into $d$ boxes randomly with equal probability and estimate the probability that at least one box receives $k$ or more balls.
+It can be equivalently described as follows: Fix $k\ge 2$, randomly place $n$ balls into $d$ boxes with equal probability, and estimate the probability that at least one box receives $k$ or more balls.

-Let $J=\{i:i \subset \{1,2,\cdots,n\}, \sharp i =k\}$.
+Let $J=\{i:i \in \{1,2,\ldots,n\}, \, \sharp i =k\}$.
 For each $i\in J$, denote

 Set